-- For such a low-key film, John Hurt's role as reclusive trillionaire S.R.Haddon in Contact is pure hammy CMoA, stealing the movie despite only getting two scenes.
+- For such a low-key film, John Hurt's role as reclusive trillionaire S.R.Hadden in Contact is pure hammy CMoA, stealing the movie despite only getting two scenes.
 Any of his lines would qualify, but his last ones are particularly good:

 "First rule in government spending: why build one when you can have two at twice the price?
 Only, this one can be kept secret.
 Controlled by Americans, built by the Japanese subcontractors.
-Who also happen to be recently acquired, wholly-owned subsidiaries of Haddon Industries.
+Who also happen to be recently acquired, wholly-owned subsidiaries of Hadden Industries.
 They still want an American to go, Doctor.
 Wanna take a ride?"

 - The Final Reveal on whether or not Arroway really did meet the aliens: